Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 WINE CASKS

 Each of the twelve large casks here rests on its side in a heavy wooden brace.
 Three casks stand against the north wall, six against the east wall, and three against the south wall.
-Decorative lettering is burned into the top of each cask, showing the winery name-the Wizard of Wines-and the name of the wine in the cask.
+Decorative lettering is burned into the top of each cask, showing the winery name-[[the Wizard of Wines]]-and the name of the wine in the cask.

 Northern Casks.
 All three of these casks are rotted and empty.
 The wine's name is Champagne du le Stomp.